plxl/piket/docs/usage_guide.md

     card.treasure.export_palette("palette.pal") # extracts palette data and writes to file card.treasure.export_small("small.png") # exports the small 16x16 treasure sprite card.treasure.export_large("large.png") # exports the large 32x32 treasure sprite

-    # you can even just export the full image block data
+```
+### Custom Treasures
+There are numerous ways you could go about modifying the treasure sprites, but for this guide we'll use [YY-CHR (.NET version)](https://www.smwcentral.net/?p=section&a=details&id=27208) (for Windows, but should work on Linux through Wine).

+1. Extract existing treasure data from a card (easiest workflow):
+    ```py
+    from piket import Card, MarchingPikmin as M from pathlib import Path

+    card = Card("12-B001.raw")

+    if card.treasure:
-    # to be used directly in tools like YY-CHR:
+        # export the raw sprites data to be used in YY-CHR
         Path("sprites.bin").write_bytes(card.treasure.sprites)
-    # if you follow this method, also export palette with
-    # the same stem ("sprites") so YY-CHR auto-loads it:
+        # export accompanying palette, use the same name as sprites data
         card.treasure.export_palette("sprites.pal")
     ```
-### Editing Treasure Data
-There are numerous ways you could go about modifying the treasure sprites, but I'd recommend you use [YY-CHR (.NET version)](https://www.smwcentral.net/?p=section&a=details&id=27208).
-We'll go over how to do that here:

-1. Launch `YYCHR.exe`.
+2. Launch `YYCHR.exe`.
-2. Drag-and-drop exported `sprites.bin` onto YYCHR.
+3. Drag-and-drop exported `sprites.bin` onto YYCHR.
 It should automatically load `sprites.pal`.
 It will likely look corrupted, we'll fix that now.
-3. Set `Format` to `4BPP GBA`.
+4. Set `Format` to `4BPP GBA`.
-4. Next to `Pattern`, click `Edit`, create a new pattern, and set it to match mine in the turquoise box:
+5. Next to `Pattern`, click `Edit`, create a new pattern, and set it to match mine in the turquoise box:

     <img src="yychr_patterneditor.png" height="200px">
     <img src="yychr_patterneditor_crop.png" height="200px">

-5. Give the new pattern a name and click `Update` to add it.
+6. Give the new pattern a name and click `Update` to add it.
 Close the Pattern Editor and select the new pattern from the list.
-6. Edit the sprites and palette to your liking.
+7. Edit the sprites and palette to your liking.
     - IMPORTANT: You only get to use that first row of colours in the palette editor (0x0 -> 0xF).
     - The left-most (0x00) colour will be rendered transparent in-game.

     <img src="yychr_sprites.png" height="300px">

-7. `File` -> `Save`.
+8. `File` -> `Save`.
 Press `No` when prompted to change size.
 We want to keep the data structure exactly the same as it was originally.
 If you press Yes, you won't be able to undo it.
-8. `Palette` -> `Save RGB Palette (*.pal)...`.
+9. `Palette` -> `Save RGB Palette (*.pal)...`.
 Feel free to overwrite the original `sprites.pal`.
-9. Now we can load it into our new card!
+10. Now we can load it into our new card!
     ```py
     from piket import Card, MarchingPikmin as M from pathlib import Path